-- 1. FUNDING.
-The Developer agrees to make available to the District the monies necessary for the operation of the District as called for in the budget attached hereto as Exhibit B, as may be amended from time to time in the District's sole discretion, within fifteen (15) days of written request by the District.
-Amendments to the Fiscal Year 2023/2024 Budget as shown on Exhibit B adopted by the District at a duly noticed meeting shall have the effect of amending this Agreement without further action of the parties.
+SECTION 2.
+FUNDING.
+Developer agrees to make available to the District the monies necessary for the operation of the District as called for in the Budget attached hereto as Exhibit B, as may be amended from time to time in the District's sole discretion, within fifteen (15) days of written request by the District.
+Amendments to the District's Budget, as shown on Exhibit B adopted by the District at a duly noticed meeting, shall have the effect of amending this Agreement without further action of the parties.
 Funds provided hereunder shall be placed in the District's general checking account.
-These payments are made by the Developer in lieu of taxes, fees, or assessments which might otherwise be levied or imposed by the District. - 2.
+In no way shall the foregoing in any way affect the District's ability to levy special assessments upon the property within the District, including any property owned by Developer, in accordance with Florida law, to provide funds for any unfunded expenditures whether such expenditures are the result of an amendment to the District's Budget or otherwise.
+These payments are made by Developer in lieu of taxes, fees, or assessments which might otherwise be levied or imposed by the District.

+SECTION 3.
 CONTINUING LIEN.
-District shall have the right to file a continuing lien upon the Property described in Exhibit A for all payments due and owing under the terms of this Agreement and for interest thereon, and for reasonable attorneys' fees, paralegals' fees, expenses and court costs incurred by the District incident to the collection of funds under this Agreement or for enforcement this lien, and all sums advanced and paid by the District for taxes and payment on account of superior interests, liens and encumbrances in order to preserve and protect the District's lien.
-The lien shall be effective as of the date and time of the recording of a "Notice of Lien for Fiscal Year 2023/2024 Budget" in the public records of Polk County, Florida ("County"), stating among other things, the description of the real property and the amount due as of the recording of the Notice, and the existence of this Agreement.
-The District Manager, in its sole discretion, is hereby authorized by the District to file the Notice of Lien for Fiscal Year 2023/2024 Budget on behalf of the District, without the need of further Board action authorizing or directing such filing.
-At the District Manager's direction, the District may also bring an action at law against the record title holder to the Property to pay the amount due under this Agreement, or may foreclose the lien against the Property in any manner authorized by law.
-The District may partially release any filed lien for portions of the Property subject to a plat if and when the Developer has demonstrated, in the District's sole discretion, such release will not materially impair the ability of the District to enforce the collection of funds hereunder.
-In the event the Developer sells any of the Property described in Exhibit A after the execution of this Agreement, the Developer's rights and obligations under this Agreement shall remain the same, provided however that the District shall only have the right to file a lien upon the remaining Property owned by the Developer.
+The District shall have the right to file a continuing lien upon the Property described in Exhibit A for all payments due and owing under the terms of this Agreement and for interest thereon, and for reasonable attorneys' fees, paralegals' fees, expenses and court costs incurred by the District incident to the collection of funds under this Agreement or for enforcement of this lien, and all sums advanced and paid by the District for taxes and payment on account of superior interests, liens and encumbrances in order to preserve and protect the District's lien.
+The lien shall be effective as of the execution of this Agreement.
+If Developer fails to pay sums due according to the terms of this Agreement, at the District Manager's direction, the District may bring an action at law against the record title holder to the Property to pay the amount due under this Agreement, or may foreclose the lien against the Property in any manner authorized by law.
+The District to enforce the collection of funds hereunder.
+In the event the Developer sells any of the Property described in Exhibit A after the execution of this Agreement, the District shall only have the right to file a lien upon the remaining Property owned by the Developer.